rosshadden/sublime-xpath/README.md

 - `default_namespace_prefix` - the prefix to use when the xml document contains a default namespace with no prefix. e.g. `<test xmlns="http://uri/">` XPath 1.0 doesn't support blank prefixes, so, for convenience, this plugin can set one for you.
 - `show_namespace_prefixes_from_query` - in case of blank namespace prefixes (see `default_namespace_prefix`) or multiple namespace URIs being referenced from the same prefix, the plugin will automatically make them unique, so that you can easily use them in a query.
 If this is turned on, the xpaths that are shown in the status bar and copied to the clipboard will be directly queryable by this plugin.
 If this is turned off, element names in the path will reflect those in the source document.
 - `only_show_xpath_if_saved` - whether or not to only show the current xpath in the status bar if the view is not dirty.
 This could be useful to save wasting CPU cycles (from constant parsing) when editing a document, for example.
+- `max_results_to_show` - the maximum number of results to show from the xpath query.
+Set to <= 0 for no limit.
+Useful to speed up display of results when there are lots.

 ## Potential future improvements: